 European settlers brought with them the apprenticeship system – where young people worked alongside a skilled tradesperson, learning from them for a number of years.
 Employers were expected to provide food and clothes, but didn’t always pay their apprentices.
 Almost all apprentices were male, and worked in trades such as building, printing or saddle-making.

 From the 1890s apprentices’ pay and work conditions were covered by agreements in each industry.
-In the early 20th century, with the introduction of electricity and motor cars, many trades changed and new trades were created, such as electrical engineering.
+In the early 20th century, with the introduction of electricity and motor cars, many trades changed and new trades such as electrical engineering were created.

 The Apprenticeship Act 1923 made apprenticeships more formal.
 Local committees set standards and conditions.
 Apprenticeships usually lasted three to five years, and included some training at technical schools (polytechnics).